 After a loss, it sometimes feels impossible to get up each day and accept this “new normal” while the rest of the world seems to be going on as usual.
 But by taking the time out of your day to let a grieving person (or family) know they’re on your mind, you are showing them that you see their struggle, send your support — and, most importantly, have not forgotten the person they’ve lost.
 That’s a big deal.

-So now that you know there is no perfect sympathy message for loss, that may help your creative juices flow to write what comes simply and naturally from your heart.
+So now that you know there is no perfect sympathy card message for loss, that may help your creative juices flow to write what comes simply and naturally from your heart.
 But if you’re still looking for some idea-starters, that’s what I’m here for.
-As with signing most greeting cards, remember the sympathy card’s writing message has already done some of the work, so a simple, sincere note is usually the best approach.
+As with signing most greeting cards, remember the sympathy card’s writing has already done some of the work, so a simple, sincere note is usually the best approach.
 Below we break down some ideas for you on what to say in a sympathy note.

 - I am/we are deeply sorry for your loss.